How we help

 Our Child Life Therapy Program teaches coping strategies to children in hospital to help them deal with their illness inside and outside of hospital.
 We currently fund Child Life Therapists at hospitals in NSW and VIC, whose role is to distract a child from the anxiety, pain and trauma of cancer treatment through structured play techniques.
 The innovative play techniques help the child to understand and cope with the medical procedures they’ll be having.
 These may involve sharp needles, large pills to swallow, isolation units and lying completely still – all very difficult things for an energetic or frightened young child.

-Our Family and Hospital Support Coordinators play a huge role in building optimism.
+Our Family and Hospital Support Coordinators play a huge role in strengthening wellbeing.
 They’re a friendly face that visits families in each of the children’s hospitals in the country every single week to provide support to families in the early stages of their diagnosis.
 They do this by referring families on to the range of services Camp Quality provides and linking them up with other partnering support services.View programs

 Our Primary School Education Program includes our touring puppet show for primary schools, which answers difficult questions kids have about cancer.
 Often the effects of cancer can be confronting for young kids - when children return to school they often look very different as a result of the side effects from their treatment.
 This needs to be explained to their peers so they know what the child has been through and why it’s important to support them.
 Importantly the puppets teach students that cancer is not contagious.
-The show encourages kids to be supportive of their classmate who has a mum, dad, brother or sister living with cancer - or who has cancer themselves, and reduces the likelihood of bullying, exclusion, confusion or anxiety.View programs
+The show encourages kids to be supportive of their classmate who has a mum, dad, brother or sister impacted by cancer - or who has cancer themselves, and reduces the likelihood of bullying, exclusion, confusion or anxiety.View programs

 Away from it all